Run Away with Me

-The track premiered on Spanish radio station Hits FM on 17 June 2015 and was released as the album's second official single on 17 July 2015.
-"Run Away with Me" was accompanied by a DIY music video filmed by Jepsen's then-partner David Kalani Larkins in Paris, Tokyo and New York City, which also premiered in July 2015.
-The song was only a minor success in the charts, but received a very positive reception from music critics.
+"Run Away with Me" was accompanied by a Do it yourself (DIY) music video filmed by Jepsen's then-partner David Kalani Larkins in Paris, Tokyo and New York City, which also premiered in July 2015.
+The song charted within the top 30 in the Czech Republic, Scotland, and Slovakia.
+It was met with widespread critical acclaim, being considered one of the best songs of 2015 and of the 2010s.